 Black and Blue (Virgin ’76) Rating: B

 The last time a guitarist had left the band, Keith Richards had proven his greatness, producing some of his finest work on Beggar's Banquet and Let It Bleed.
-This time around however, his drugged out carcass was in no shape for a repeat performance; a second guitarist was desperately needed, and the sessions for Black and Blue became famous for being the auditions for the band's second guitar slot.
+This time around however, his drugged-out carcass was in no shape for a repeat performance; a second guitarist was desperately needed, and the sessions for Black and Blue became famous for being the auditions for the band's second guitar slot.
 Rumored participants included Jeff Beck, but among those whose contributions actually appear on the album, most prominent were Harvey Mandel, Wayne Perkins, and Ronnie Wood, the latter of whom would win the audition.
-The different guitar styles that appear throughout is one of the most interesting aspects of Black and Blue, but when push comes to shove it's just another average Stones album; half of it is really good (not great), but too much of it is merely decent and there's also a dreadful misfire.
+The different guitar styles that appear throughout is one of the most interesting aspects of Black and Blue, but when push comes to shove it's just another average Stones album; half of it is really good (not great), but too much of it is merely decent or worse.
 Featuring only eight long-ish songs, at the very least the album is more ambitious even if it's less successful than It's Only Rock 'n' Roll, as funk, reggae, and even jazz are attempted in addition to more typically Stonesy riff rockers.
 (Of course, the dichotomy between Jagger the bandwagon jumping pop whore more willing to experiment and Richards the too straight traditionalist is one of the things that makes the band so interesting).
 The forced funk of "Hot Stuff" hits on a repetitive groove and isn't much of a song, but at least it's salvaged by Mandel's flashy guitar soloing, and likewise the more generic "Hey Negrita" is a groove looking for a song, yet it too features some fine guitar work.
-The less said about the awful reggae of "Cherry On Baby" the better, while "Melody," a jazzy duet between Jagger and Billy Preston (again a prominent contributor to the album), is also decidedly different even if it's not necessarily all that good.
-Which brings us to the four tracks that I actually really like, starting with "Hand Of Fate," a straightforward rocker with a good melody and strong soloing, nothing fancy, really, but highly effective.
+The cheery reggae of "Cherry Oh Baby" is catchy and different, if not necessarily good, while "Melody," a jazzy duet between Jagger and Billy Preston (again a prominent contributor to the album), is also decidedly different and not particularly good.
+Which brings us to the four tracks that I actually really like, starting with "Hand Of Fate," a straightforward “Stonesy” rocker with a good melody and more strong guitar soloing, this time from Wayne Perkins.
 "Memory Hotel" is a very good if overly long (7:07) ballad that deserved a better lead vocal than the overly affected one delivered by Jagger (who too often barks rather than sings his lyrics elsewhere, an increasingly annoying trend), but Richards shines on backing and even some lead vocals, while Perkins and Mandel add melodic guitar work.
-My friend Doug despises the schmaltzy ballad "Fool To Cry," and I can see why he and many hardcore Stones fans were appalled by such overt sentimentality and crass commercialism (plus the synths haven't aged well), but there's also a reason why this was the album's big hit, namely Mick's falsetto vocals which are extremely affecting.
+My friend Doug despises the schmaltzy ballad "Fool To Cry," and I can see why he and many hardcore Stones fans were appalled by such overt sentimentality and crass commercialism, but there's also a reason why this was the album's big hit, namely Mick's falsetto vocals which are extremely affecting.
 Finally, "Crazy Mama" is a rowdy riff rocker with impressive guitar interplay that ends what many would call "just another Stones album," as most Stones albums would be from here on out.
 Indeed, aside from a few good but far from all-time classic tracks here, what was most notable about Black and Blue was that Ronnie Wood emerged as the band's official second guitarist.
 He wasn't nearly the player technically that Taylor was, and in retrospect it's clear now that he had already done his best work with Rod Stewart and The Faces, but personality-wise Wood fit in with the band much better than Taylor or Jones, which is why he's still in the band 30+ years later.

 Some Girls (Virgin ’78) Rating: A-